Greasemonkey: Fix links to PDFs in Bank Hapoalim

 Outbrained – Greasemonkey script to remove tracking Outbrain links

 Outbrain is a service that provides related content links to publishers.
-It is used by some news sites I frequent and recently I’ve been annoyed by its tracking behavior.
-When you hover with your cursor above the link it seems like a regular benign link but once you click on the link, it changes to an evil tracking URL.
-To add to the annoyance, it is not always easy to distinguish Outbrain “ads” from legitimate links on first sight.
+It is used by some news sites I frequent, and recently I’ve been annoyed by its tracking behavior.
+When you hover your cursor above the link, it seems like a regular, benign link, but once you click on the link, it changes to an evil tracking URL.
+To add to the annoyance, it is not always easy to distinguish Outbrain “ads” from legitimate links at first sight.

 To end this annoyance for me, I’ve written a little Greasemonkey script.
-It currently setup to work for Haaretz, Ynet, Calcalist and TheMarker but it should work fine for any site using Outbrain if enabled.
+It is currently set up to work for Haaretz, Ynet, Calcalist, and TheMarker, but it should work fine for any site using Outbrain if enabled.

 Download: outbrained.user.js